leejj82/compbio/README.txt

 To connect to a server computer ssh nucleus

+Emacs operations

 To edit a file
 emacs -nw <filename>

+To save the current file
+ctrl+x,ctrl+s

 To exit Emacs
 ctrl+x,ctrl+c

-To save the current file
-ctrl+x,ctrl+s

 To cancel pending commands
 ctrl+g

+To create a python script,
+emacs -nw lab1.py, implement, exit

+To run a python script
+chmod +x lab1.py
+./lab1.py

+To undo
+C-/
+C-x u
+C-_

 To view a text file in the terminal cat <filename>
 less <filename> space for next page, q for quit

-To create a python script,
-emacs -nw lab1.py, implement, exit chmod +x lab1.py
-./lab1.py

 To clone a Git repository
 git clone https://github.com/leejj82/compbio